rdov/rdov.github.io/rdov_whitepaper.md

 *A business model for sustainable R&D of open source projects.*

 Research & Develop Open Ventures or RDOV is a business model centered around the open source developer and ensuring economic viability for the project though balanced incentives.

-By using an open source licence then aggressively establishing an incubator for applications of their project, a developer can lead rather than monopolize the market.
+By using an open source license then aggressively establishing an incubator for applications of their project, a developer can lead rather than monopolize the market.
 This mixture of free and open use of an idea with strategic leverage of the inventor's position should allow for a more fair and efficient outcome than either the closed or open R&D models in practice today.

 ### Invention In Markets
 In a market, being an inventor alone is not enough to pay the bills.
 An inventor who tucks their idea away in a drawer until death will never see any benefit from it.
 To create value, the idea must be put to use and ultimately adapted to solve some consumer desire.
 There are three generic methods an inventor can monetize, or participate in market use of, their idea.